Blackhole Encryption FAQ & Best Practices

 No. Your password is only used in your browser to perform the encryption/decryption.
 It never leaves your device and is never sent to the server.

-What if I don't trust storing my files on your server?
+What if I don't want my files on your server?

 An unhandled error has occurred.
 Reload 🗙